-Hand wash or dry clean.
-Wash in tepid water using a mild soap.
-Do not twist.
+CARE: Dry clean or hand wash in tepid water using a mild soap.
+Do not agitate or twist.
 Shape and dry flat on a towel.
-Store your little treasure neatly folded, after all, it may be a family heirloom.

-More than 6,000 years ago, among the magnificent snow-covered peaks, deep lakes and high, limitless steppes of the Andes Mountains, Peru’s first inhabitants managed to domesticate Alpacas and Llamas.
-With the support of these prized native Camelids, and assured of food and clothing, they advanced from nomadic hunters to expert herdsmen and the world’s greatest ancient weavers.
+Thousands of years ago inhabitants of the Andes Mountains in what is now Peru became the world’s greatest ancient weavers.
 The finest fibers carefully hand selected from the shearing of choice Alpacas were particularly coveted by Inca Aristocracy and the European Nobility that would later follow into the New World.
 Ever since, this rare, premium selection of Alpaca fiber has been known as “Royal Alpaca.”

 Peruvian Alpacas graze at elevations of 10,000 to 14,000 feet.
 Their sumptuous coats grow naturally in over 40 rich shades, from Ivory to black, with all the heathered grays and browns in between… and the fleece dyes to beautiful color as well.
 Alpaca fiber's unique hollow core gives it a special lightweight textural luster that breathes exceptionally well while providing gentle warmth.
 Alpaca knits are low-pilling, durable and hypoallergenic… often wearable by those people who are allergic to wool.